Rohxn16/Rohxn16/README.md

 # Rohan Dey, and I'm a

-## Android and API Developer and Cyber Security Enthusiast.
+## AI and Machine Learning Engineer.

-#### Reach out to me on my deyrohan16305@gmail.com or rohxn16@gmail.com or you can find my socials below.
+#### Reach out to me on my dev.rohxn16@gmail.com or rohxn16@gmail.com or you can find my socials below.

 ## SOCIALS 🌐